Federal Fiscal Court: "Disproportionate effort" not a reason for refusing a request for information

 The Federal Fiscal Court ruled in favor of the plaintiff and stated that:

-• The controller may not refuse the right to information under Art.
-15 GDPR with the argument that providing the information would cause a disproportionate effort.
+• The Responsible persons the right to information pursuant to Art.
+15 GDPR may not refuse to provide the information on the grounds that it would involve a disproportionate effort.

 • A request for information is not to be considered excessive solely because it does not contain a factual or time limit.

-• The plaintiff is also entitled to a copy of the processed personal data in accordance with Art.
-15 para.
-3 GDPR.
+• The plaintiff is also entitled to a copy of the processed personal data pursuant to Art.
+15 (3) GDPR.
+GDPR has.

 Provision of information not dependent on proportionality test

-In its reasoning, the court pointed out that the GDPR does not contain any provision that allows a controller to reject a right to information on the grounds that it would require a disproportionate effort.
+In its reasoning, the court pointed out that the GDPR does not contain a provision that allows a controller to refuse a request for information on the grounds that it would require a disproportionate effort.
 While Art.
 14 para.
-5 lit. b GDPR expressly provides for the possibility that an obligation to provide information may be waived under certain conditions due to disproportionate effort, such a restriction is completely absent in connection with the right of access under Art.
-15 GDPR.
+5 lit. b GDPR expressly provides for the possibility that an information obligation may be waived under certain conditions due to a disproportionate effort, there is no such restriction in connection with the Right to information according to Art.
+15 GDPR complete.

-According to the court, there is therefore no general principle according to which the provision of information under Art.
+In the opinion of the court, there is therefore no general principle according to which the provision of information pursuant to Art.
 15 GDPR can be made dependent on a proportionality test.
-The BFH emphasized that the right to information is a central right of the data subject to ensure transparency and control over their own personal data.
-This right cannot be restricted by organizational or logistical challenges faced by the data controller.
+The BFH emphasized that the right to information is a central right of the data subject in order to Transparency and control over their own personal data.
+This right cannot be restricted by organizational or logistical challenges faced by the controller.

-The court also referred to the special significance of the provision of copies in accordance with Art.
+The court also referred to the special significance of the provision of copies pursuant to Art.
 15 para.
 3 GDPR.
-It clarified that the possibility to inspect files is not the same as fulfilling the right to copies.
-While access to the file only provides a temporary insight into the information, the provision of a copy enables the data subject to have permanent access to their personal data.
+In doing so, it clarified that the possibility to inspect files is not to be equated with the fulfillment of the right to copies.
+While access to the file only provides a temporary insight into the information, the provision of copies enables the data subject to have permanent access to their personal data.
 The copy must contain all relevant personal data and must not be incomplete or selective.

-Furthermore, the court emphasized that a request for information is not to be classified as excessive simply because the applicant has not formulated any factual or temporal restrictions in their request.
+Furthermore, the court emphasized that a request for information is not to be classified as excessive simply because the applicant has not formulated any factual or temporal restrictions in his request.
 Art.
-15 GDPR grants a comprehensive right of access that extends to all personal data processed by the controller.
-This is the only way for the data subject to obtain information about the processing of their data and to verify its lawfulness.
+15 GDPR provides a comprehensive Right to informationwhich extends to all personal data that the data controller Responsible persons processed.
+Only in this way can the affected Person via the Processing of their data and to check the lawfulness of this data.

-The court concluded by clarifying that the responsible party has a special duty to provide reasons in the event of an allegedly excessive request and that the rejection of such a request can only be justified under strict conditions.
+In conclusion, the court clarified that the Responsible persons in the event of an allegedly excessive request, the court has a special duty to state reasons and the rejection of such a request can only be justified under strict conditions.

 Practical relevance and significance

-The ruling significantly strengthens the rights of data subjects under the GDPR.
-In future, data controllers will no longer be able to use the "disproportionate effort" argument to refuse to provide comprehensive information.
+The ruling strengthens the rights of affected persons under the GDPR considerable.
+Responsible persons In future, authorities will no longer be able to use the "disproportionate effort" argument to refuse to provide comprehensive information.

 This means that companies and authorities have an increased duty of care when dealing with requests under Art.
 15 GDPR.
-Responsible bodies should implement suitable measures for the efficient fulfillment of such requests at an early stage, especially in complex data pools.
+Especially in complex databases responsible implement suitable measures for the efficient fulfillment of such requests at an early stage.

 The ruling also underlines the importance of clearly distinguishing between full information and the mere possibility of accessing files.
 Data protection officers and compliance officers should take this differentiation into account in practice in order to act in a legally compliant manner.